orban/blog/articles/2011-02-17-neat-algorithms---flocking.md

 <div class="flock" id="alignmentDemo"></div>

-Each boid in a flock tries to stay in line with rest of the flock, which is the responsibility of the _alignment_ portion of the algorithm.
+Each boid in a flock tries to head in the same direction as the rest of the flock, which is the responsibility of the _alignment_ portion of the algorithm.
 Each frame, each boid looks at the heading in which it is travelling in comparison to the headings of all its neighbours, and realigns itself to match their heading.
-The velocity vectors of each boid within the `neighbour_radius` are averaged and the resulting vector is mixed in with the other components of the algorithm to find the boid's final acceleration for the frame.
+The velocity vectors of each boid within the `NEIGHBOUR_RADIUS` are averaged and the resulting vector points in the average direction of the flock, which the boid then tried to head in.

 In the example on the left, the neighbouring boids are highlighted in green, and their velocities are shown in light green.
 Each of those velocities is averaged to find the average heading the pink boid should head in.
 This new heading is shown as the bright green vector coming from the pink boid.
 You can also see the pink boid's velocity as the black vector, and notice how if the angle between the current velocity in black and the average alignment of the neighbours in bright green is large, it gradually decreases as the boid adopts the new heading.

 #### Code

 The alignment is calculated by averaging the velocities of the neighbours within the `NEIGHBOUR_RADIUS`.
-The return value is also `limited` to exert upto the maximium force.
+The return value is also `limited` to exert no more than the maximum force.
 This is so that the alignment component can't overpower the others, which can happen if there is a big difference between the current boid and its neighbours' velocities.

     :::coffeescript
     class Boid

+      # Alignment component for the frame's acceleration
       align: (neighbours) ->
         mean = new Vector
         count = 0